grantcurell/projects/Elasticsearch Display Map Data/README.md

       chmod g+rwx /var/elasticsearch-data
       chgrp 0 /var/elasticsearch-data
+      chmod 777 -R /var/elasticsearch-data

+^ I got lazy.
+Not sure what the permissions issue is, but I fixed it.

 ### Running Elasticsearch

+1. Copy over the docker compose file
+2. Now, you must run docker-compose *in the folder in which you have the directories*.
+Otherwies you get a permissions error. cd `/var/elasticsearch-data/` then run `docker-compose up`

 ## Importing the Data into Elasticsearch

 1. I wrote the code in [csv2geojson.py](./code/csv2geojson.py) to take a CSV I got from [ACLED](https://acleddata.com/) into geoJSON formatted data.
 The program [format.py](./code/format.py) just formatted the 30 fields into the Python program for ease of use.
    1. Modify the code as necessary and then run to get geoJSON formatted data.
 2. Next you'll need to upload the mapping file.
-   1. First you have to create the index with `curl -X PUT "localhost:9200/conflict-data?pretty"`
+   1. First you have to create the index with

+            curl -X PUT "localhost:9200/conflict-data?pretty" -H 'Content-Type: application/json' -d' {
+               "settings" : {
+                  "index" : {
+                        "number_of_shards" : 4,
+                        "number_of_replicas" : 3
+                  }
+               }
+            }
+            '

    2. Then you can upload the mapping with: `curl -X PUT localhost:9200/conflict-data/_mapping?pretty -H "Content-Type: application/json" -d @mapping.json`
 3. Now you can import the data with [index_data.py](code/index_data.py).
    1. You may have to modify the code a bit to get it to ingest properly.